-- For each troop cookie booth, a minimum of two adults (at least one of whom is a registered Girl Scout volunteer with the required background check) and one Girl Scout should be present at all times. - Certain locations may be inappropriate for younger Girl Scouts based on the standards of your local community, may negatively impact the cookie program experience for Girl Scouts and/or may negatively impact our brand in the community.
+- For each troop cookie booth, a minimum of two adults whom are registered Girl Scout volunteers with the required background check, and two Girl Scouts should be present at all times. - Certain locations may be inappropriate for younger Girl Scouts based on the standards of your local community, may negatively impact the cookie program experience for Girl Scouts and/or may negatively impact our brand in the community.
 For additional clarity, Girl Scout should not sell in or in front of establishments that they themselves cannot legally patronize. - Additionally, with respect to marijuana dispensaries, we have been steadfastly combating the unauthorized uses of the Girl Scout trademark by the cannabis community, which has been marketing-without authorization-certain cannabis products under our youth-appealing brand.
 We are continuing to aggressively fight these unauthorized uses of the Girl Scout brand and hope that our councils and volunteers will join GSUSA's efforts by discouraging cookie booths at such locations. - Retail sales without Girl Scouts present are not approved by GSUSA.
 Councils, troops, and Girl Scouts may not sell cookies in a retail space where Girl Scouts cannot be present to market, manage inventory, collect, and process payments for cookies.
 Store employees and/or adults cannot sell cookies on behalf of a Girl Scout or troop.